Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/dsp-lib-func.rst

 Stream Input for Symmetric FIRs
 --------------------------------

-Symmetric FIRs require access to data from 2 distinctive areas of the data sample pool and therefore require memory storage.
+Symmetric FIRs require access to data from 2 distinctive areas of the data stream and therefore require memory storage.
-Native stream input, where port is diretly connected to the kernel is not possible.
-Instead, stream input is connected to an input ping-pong window buffer through a DMA port of a Memory Module.
+In symmetric FIRs the stream input is connected to an input ping-pong window buffer through a DMA port of a Memory Module.

 .. _2_FFT_IFFT: